soarpenguin/vidardb/WINDOWS_PORT.md

 ## Porting goals
 We strive to achieve the following goals:
-* make use of the existing porting interface of RocksDB
+* make use of the existing porting interface of VidarDB
 * make minimum [WY2]modifications within platform independent code.
 * make all unit test pass both in debug and release builds.
   * Note: latest introduction of SyncPoint seems to disable running db_test in Release.